Step by Step guide to Start a blog in Canada

 - A popular blog should be interesting in the first place.

 - Publications must be regular.
 Bi-monthly is not a very good pace for publishing.
 Once a week – better, but not enough.
-Every day is great, but ultimately it depends on your availability, dedication and team support.
+Every day is great, but ultimately it depends on your availability, quality of content, dedication and team support.

 - Make high quality Posts.
 Skimmable, beautifully written, easy to read, with correct grammar, including keywords to rank for.
 Just make sure you avoid keyword spamming.